dra2020/dra-analytics/docs/graph.md

 # Graph

-This library checks whether a district (a set of feature IDs) is contiguous and (not) embedded within another district, using a contiguity graph enhanced to include the border ring around the state.
+This library checks whether a district -- defined as a set of feature IDs -- is contiguous and (not) embedded within another district, using a contiguity graph enhanced to include a border ring around the state so that features on the edge of the state can be identified.

 ## Exports